 Various mounting systems are available from different sources.
 Contact your dealer for further details or consult vendor catalogs.
 Be sure that the vendor has tested the mount with this specific projector for operational safety.
-Check that the ventilation slots are not blocked.
+Check that the mounting brackets fit the integral screw mounts of the projector, and that the ventilation slots are not blocked.